deng-gdb/eurostat-gdp/README.md

 Each block contains the name of the variable, the type, description and a default value for the variable if required.
 In this project the values for the variables were assigned through the defalt values in this file.
 Meanwhile, there are [other approaches](https://developer.hashicorp.com/terraform/language/values/variables) exist.

-- `variable "GCP_PROJECT_ID"`.
+- `variable "gcp_project_id"`.
+Your own GCP Project ID.
 The value for this variable is not specified.
-This value should be entered in the prompt field during the applying Terraform changes.
+This value should be entered in the file `terraform.tfvars`.
-- `variable "CE_SERVICE_ACCOUNT_EMAIL"`.
+- `variable "ce_service_account_email"`.
+This is email identifier for your default Service Accaount, which is used by the Compute Engine service.
 The value for this variable is not specified.
-This value should be entered in the prompt field during the applying Terraform changes.
-This value you can find in your GCP console: IAM & Admin -> Service Accounts.
-Find the account with the name "Compute Engine default service account" and take its email.
+This value should be entered in the file `terraform.tfvars`.
 - `variable "region"`.
 The value for this variable specified taking into account the GCP free tier requirements.
 - `variable "data_lake_bucket"`.
 The value for this variable specified the name of the Cloud Storage bucket that should be created.
 - `variable "raw_bq_dataset"`.
 The value for this variable specified the name of the BigQuery dataset that should be created.
   - Be aware that this value must be alphanumeric (plus underscores).
 - `variable "registry_id"`.
 The value for this variable specified the name of the Artifact repository that should be created.
   - Be aware that this value may only contain lowercase letters, numbers, and hyphens, and must begin with a letter and end with a letter or number.
+  - `variable "vm_script_path"`.
+This variable contains the path to the script which install the required packages on the VM and which should be run on the Virtual Machine compute instance just after of its creation by Terraform.
+  - `variable "ssh_user_name"`.
+This variable contains the name of the user that will be used to remote exec the script specified in the variable `vm_script_path` trough ssh.
+  - `variable "ssh_private_key_path"`.
+This variable contains the path to the private ssh key which is used to connect to the VM instance.

+### terraform.tfvars

+This file specifies the values for the variables from the file `variables.tf` which contain private information and should be provided during project setup individually.

+- `gcp_project_id`.
+You can find this value on the your GCP Project Dashboard.
+- `ce_service_account_email`.
+This value you can find in your GCP console: IAM & Admin -> Service Accounts.
+Find the account with the name "Compute Engine default service account" and take its email.
+- `ssh_user_name`.
+Insert your own value here.
+- `ssh_private_key_path`.
+Insert the value, which your provided when you created the SSH key pair on your local machine.

 The guidance regarding the Terraform execution see in the corresponding section:  [Create GCP project infrastructure with Terraform](#create-gcp-project-infrastructure-with-terraform)